cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 - An icaOwnerAccount on the controller chain can manage 1..n hostAccount(s) on the host chain.
 An hostAccount on the host chain can be managed by 1 and only 1 icaOwnerAccount on the controller chain.
 - The controller chain must store the account address of any owned interchain accounts registered on host chains.
 - A host chain must have the ability to limit interchain account functionality on its chain as necessary (e.g. a host chain can decide that interchain accounts registered on the host chain cannot take part in staking).
 This should be achieved with a blacklist mechanisms.
-- The controller chain must be able to set up multiple interchain account(s) on the host chain within a single transaction.
+- The controller chain must be able to set up multiple interchain account(s) on the host chain in a single transaction.
 - Many controller accounts should be able to send messages to many host accounts through the same channel.
 - The number of packet round trips to register an account, load the account with tokens and execute messages on the account should be minimised.
 - A chain can utilize one or both subprotocols (described below) of the interchain account protocol.
 A controller chain that registers accounts on other host chains (that support interchain accounts) does not necessarily have to allow other controller chains to register accounts on its chain, and vice versa.